 Vendors are consistently being assessed against frameworks such as the standardized information gathering (SIG) or rating schemes like Bitsight.
-The next logical step is to actually verify a vendor has some basic technical security in place.
-One way of helping to ensure this is with a penetration test, or pen-test.
+The next logical step in the pentest methodology is to actually verify a vendor has some basic technical security in place.
+One way of helping to ensure this is with a penetration test or pen-test.
 The penetration test is a simulated attack.
 It differs from a vulnerability scan in that actual exploitability of systems and software is tested.
 Issues also arise which would not be found with an automated scanner.
 A pen-test is a much more thorough, realistic test which gives a company greater insight into their current security.
 The possible outcome of not testing one of these apps could most certainly be your company’s worst nightmare.
-Data breaches are expensive to clean up, a public nightmare, and harmful to employee morale.
+Data breaches are expensive to clean up, a public nightmare are harmful to employee morale.

-How do you legally pen-test third party apps?
+How do you legally pen-test third-party apps?
 The only way to legally test a third-party app is with expressed permission from the vendor themselves.
-Aside from legalities without the vendor’s permission any bug which may be found cannot be fixed!
-These are software as a solution;[U1] as a purchaser of the product, or as an auditor access to the code simply is not there.
+Aside from legalities without the vendor’s permission, any bug which may be found cannot be fixed!
+These are software as a solution, as a purchaser of the product, or as auditor access to the code simply is not there.
 How can you make changes to a broken application if you cannot access it?
 On the contrary, with the vendor on board the application can be audited to scope tolerances.
 A good vendor response should be quick, accurate, and remediate immediate risk.
 Ultimately mistakes happen.
-At the end of the day you should reduce your organization’s risk by testing these apps with the appropriate permissions to ensure a secure solution is in your environment.
+At the end of the day, you should reduce your organization’s risk by testing these apps with the appropriate permissions to ensure a secure solution is in your environment.